Liu Bei: Role in the Cao–Yuan conflict (199–201)

 According to the Wu Li (吳歷) written by Hu Chong, Cao Cao sent loyal men acting as spy to his commanders during entertainments then on some pretext have them killed.
 Liu Bei often close his gates and concentrate his time to gardening.
 While Cao Cao would send someone to keep an eye on him.
 After the spy left, Liu Bei told Guan Yu and Zhang Fei: "How could I become a gardener?
 Cao Cao is really suspicious.
 We cannot stay with him."
 At night, he opened the rear gate and along with his followers left on light horseback.
 All the clothing he previously received was sealed and left behind.
-Then he headed for Xiaopei to rise his army.
+Then he headed for Xiaopei to raise his army.

 Pei Songzhi about this commented: "Cao Cao had Liu Bei lead an army to attack Yuan Shu, Guo Jia along with others were against his decision however he refused to listen to them.
 The matter should be clear.
 Liu Bei didn't escape because he was growing vegetables.
 All of this is absurd!"

-However the Chronicles of Huayang also gave a similar account with other informations such as Guo Jia and Cheng Yu warning Cao Cao that Liu Bei left with Cao Cao sending riders to stop him but failing to do so.
-It also stated that when he learned about Liu Bei doing trivial things, Cao Cao said: "Old Big Ears (大耳) is really obvious to what is happening."
+However the Chronicles of Huayang also gave a similar account with other information such as Guo Jia and Cheng Yu warning Cao Cao that Liu Bei had left, and Cao Cao sending riders to stop him but they failed to do so.
+It also stated that when he learned about Liu Bei doing trivial things, Cao Cao said: "Old Big Ears (大耳) is really oblivious to what is happening."

 Chang Ba (昌霸) of Donghai used this occasion to rebel.
-Also, many commanderies and prefectures entered in rebellion and joined Liu Bei against Cao Cao.
-Soon, their mass totaled more than ten thousands of persons.
+Also, many commanderies and prefectures joined Liu Bei in rebellion against Cao Cao.
+Soon, their numbers totaled more than ten thousand.
 In the meantime, Yuan Shao had defeated Gongsun Zan and was preparing to attack Cao Cao in the Henan region.
 Liu Bei then sent his adviser Sun Qian to meet Yuan Shao and request that he launch an immediate attack on Cao Cao but Yuan Shao refused.
 In 200, Cao Cao discovered Dong Cheng's conspiracy and had all the participants rounded up and executed along with their families.
 Liu Bei survived the purge because he was not in Xuchang.